volpatto/pyde/README.md

-# pyde
-An implementation of Differential Evolution procedure for unconstrained optimization
+# PyDE: A Python implementation of Differential Evolution procedure for unconstrained optimization

+Here I provide a simple Python 3.6 implementation of Differential Evolution procedure to solve unconstrained optimization problems.
+Although SciPy already provides this method, I implemented it myself for learning purpose.

+# Contact

+One can contact me though the email <volpatto@lncc.br>.